-Encouraging Self Discovery through Art and Movement
+Encouraging Wellness through Art and Mindfulness

 The sky was overcast and filled with a light, fluffy snow.
 At first I thought I heard a hawk making a loud "keekaw".
 Looking towards the sound, I was surprised to see a majestic blue jay in flight.

 Interesting Discovery: Blue Jays aren’t actually blue.
 In fact, the pigment in their feathers is brown.
 Scattering light in the structural parts of the feathers causes us to see th

 While exploring the Park's numerous nooks and crannies, we stumbled upon a statue of Lucy Lederer.
 Someone had lovingly dressed her in a knitted scarf and hat.
 In my painting I chose to add some beautiful Chickadees surrounding her.

 Lucy was a talented artist, teacher and philanthropist who donated nearly 22 acres of land to create Lederer Par